SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/twistlock.md

 ## Collecting Logs for the Twistlock App

-This page provides instructions for configuring log collection for the Sumo Logic App for Twistlock.
+This section provides instructions for configuring log collection for the Sumo Logic App for Twistlock.
 After completing the following tasks, you will have successfully configured log collection for Twistlock:

 * Configure a Sumo Logic syslog source
 * Send Twistlock logs to Sumo Logic